sphinx-doc/sphinx/doc/intro.rst

 Sphinx needs at least **Python 2.4** to run.
 If you like to have source code highlighting support, you must also install the Pygments_ library, which you can do via setuptools' easy_install.
-Also, you need docutils version 0.4 (not some SVN trunk snapshot, because of incompatible API changes).
+Sphinx should work with docutils version 0.4 or some (not broken) SVN trunk snapshot.

 .. _reStructuredText: http://docutils.sf.net/rst.html
 .. _Pygments: http://pygments.org